Laura Amy Poses Seductively In Extremely Tiny Bikini For Steamy Instagram Update

-Laura Amy added a racy snapshot to her Instagram page on January 28 that stunned her 885,000 followers.
-In the latest post, the Australian model decided to slip into a tiny bikini that flaunted her ample assets and insanely toned physique.
+Laura Amy added a racy snapshot to her Instagram page on January 28 which stunned her 885,000 followers.
+In the latest post, the Australian model decided to slip into a tiny bikini which flaunted her ample assets and insanely toned physique.

-In the saucy snap, Laura struck a casual pose that put her fit figure on display.
-She sat on the floor and leaned back on a wall to support her body.
+In the saucy snap, Laura struck a casual pose which put her fit figure on display.
+She sat on the floor and leaned back against a wall to support her body.
 She bent her knees and placed her right arm on the floor while she crossed her other arm over her midsection.
-While confidently showcasing her skimpy swimsuit, she looked straight into the camera with a sultry expression.
+While confidently modeling her skimpy swimsuit, she looked straight into the camera with a sultry expression.

-The bright sunlight illuminated her bronze tan and curves.
+The bright sunlight illuminated her tan and curves.
 The light-colored walls and floors also made her sun-kissed complexion pop.

-Laura rocked a metallic bikini set for the photo.
-The top had triangle cups that were cut so small that it barely contained her enormous breasts.
-The minuscule swimwear showcased her sideboob and underboob.
-However, the cups were fully lined, which covered her nipples from exposure.
-The plunging neckline showcased her cleavage, and the swimwear had thin straps that went over her neck and acted as support for her perky bust.

-For her beach day look, Laura wore oversized hoop earrings and a pair of sunglasses that were worn on top of her head.
-Her highlighted brunette locks were parted in the center and tied in a low ponytail, keeping most of the long strands away from her shoulders.
+For her beach day look, Laura wore oversized hoop earrings and a pair of sunglasses on top of her head.
+Her highlighted brunette locks were parted in the center and pulled back in a low ponytail.
 Some tendrils of hair were left down, framing her face.

 Laura paired the image with a short caption.
-She shared that her bikini set came from Fashion Nova and tagged the brand in the post.
+She shared that her bikini set came from Fashion Nova and tagged the brand.

 Since going live on her social media account, the new share has earned more than 2,900 likes and 120-plus comments.
-Many of her avid supporters and several internet personalities flocked to the comments section to shower her with compliments.
-Several of them gushed over her bodacious curves, while others struggled with words to express how they felt about the daring picture.
+Many of her avid admirers and several internet personalities flocked to the comments section to shower her with compliments.
+A number of them gushed over her bodacious curves, while others struggled with words to express how they felt about the daring picture.
 Instead, they chimed in with emoji.

 "You look enchantingly beautiful!
 Your wonderful eyes are striking," a follower commented.